 We have a policy governing transaction in our securities by directors, officers, employees and others which permits these individuals to enter into trading plans complying with Rule 10b5-1 under the Securities Exchange Act of 1934, as amended.
-We have been advised that Brian Mueller, our Chief Executive Officer and Chairman; Dr. W. Stan Meyer, our Chief Operating Officer; and Dan Bachus, our Chief Financial Officer, each entered into trading plans on September 10, 2020, each of which was in accordance with Rule 10b5-1 and our policy governing transactions in our securities.
 Generally, under these trading plans, the individual relinquishes control over the transactions once the trading plan is put into place.
 Accordingly, sales under these plans may occur at any time, including possibly before, simultaneously with, or immediately after significant events involving our company.